 As a public relations writer, I wrote profiles of world leaders in the arts and sciences for Princeton University and Bristol-Myers Squibb.
 I had the privilege to do interviews with Joy Behar, celebrated poet Paul Muldoon, and other distinguished individuals.
 I began lassoing this experience to consult small businesses in public relations writing in January, 2000.
 Studies in meditation that began in the early 1990’s led me to teach creative visualization and life purpose exploration beginning in 2005.
 I now incorporate those creative and intuitive tools in my coaching and consulting.

-Tailoring my services for each individual client, I currently offer a blend of broader visioning and communications consulting for business owners.
+Tailoring my services for each individual client, I currently offer a blend of visioning and communications consulting for business owners.
 For more details, please visit our visioning page.

 Please feel free to connect with me on social media, via the thumbnails on the website banner above.
 I look forward to hearing from you!